abgnpr/BlueMug/README.md

 * Those using Batch files downloaded directly from GitHub can place them anywhere in their windows systems and run.
 Required folder hierarchy for editor and compiler are "%systemdrive%\BlueMug\nppbin\(notepad++ executable)"  AND "%systemdrive%\MinGW" respectively.
-* whoever is interested in writing header(.h) files can just replace all trace assignments made to the 'ext' variable in the scipt and make necessary changes.
+* whoever is interested in writing header(.h) files can just trace assignments made to the 'ext' variable in the scipt and make necessary changes. (.cpp --> .h)

 **Why BlueMug?**